60% Infrastructure Cost Reduction for a Growing SaaS Startup

 Beyond the immediate cost cuts, we built systems to prevent the problem from recurring:

-Visibility tooling.
-We implemented Kubecost (a Kubernetes cost monitoring tool that attributes spend to namespaces and workloads) and set up custom CloudWatch dashboards for non-containerized resources.
+• Visibility tooling We implemented IBM Kubecost, a Kubernetes cost monitoring tool that attributes spend to namespaces and workloads, and set up custom CloudWatch dashboards for non-containerized resources.
 Every team could now see exactly what their services cost.
-Accountability changed behavior—teams started optimizing on their own once they could see the numbers.
+Accountability changed behavior — teams started optimizing on their own once they could see the numbers.

-Automated scaling.
-The existing auto-scaling policies were either missing or misconfigured.
-We implemented target tracking scaling for the application tier and scheduled scaling for the dev environments (scale to zero nights and weekends).
+• Automated scaling The existing auto-scaling policies were either missing or misconfigured.
+We implemented target tracking scaling for the application tier and scheduled scaling for the dev environments, scaling to zero nights and weekends.

-Governance.
-We established tagging standards and enforced them through AWS Service Control Policies.
-New resources without proper tags couldn’t be created.
+• Governance We established tagging standards and enforced them through AWS Service Control Policies.
+New resources without proper tags could not be created.
 Monthly cost review meetings became part of the engineering rhythm, with each team responsible for their spend.

 Key Takeaways